wren-lang/wren/doc/site/embedding/storing-c-data.markdown

 An embedded language often needs to work with native data.
 You may want a pointer to some memory managed in the C heap, or maybe you want to store a chunk of data more efficiently than Wren's dynamism allows.
-Often, you want to have a Wren object that manages an external resource like a file handle.
+You may want a Wren object that represents a native resource like a file handle or database connection.

 For those cases, you can define a **foreign class**, a chimera whose state is half Wren and half C. It is a real Wren class with a name, constructor, and